Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

 We designed two synthetic families of \emph{parameterized \QCP\ problems}, based on the directed graph schema~$\dbschema_{g}$ from Example~\ref{example:preparation:cycle_chain}.
 Figure~\ref{fig:blocks} illustrates the archetypal building blocks.
 Family \textbf{2-cycle-to-$i$-chain} contains pairs of a 2-cycle query and a query describing a chain of length~$i$ for $i\in\NN_{\geq 1}$.
-For illustration, revisit queries 2-cycle ($q_{\textit{2cy}}$) and 2-chain~($q_{\textit{2ch}}$) presented in Example~\ref{example:preparation:cycle_chain}.
+For illustration, revisit the queries 2-cycle ($q_{\textit{2cy}}$) and 2-chain~($q_{\textit{2ch}}$) presented in Example~\ref{example:preparation:cycle_chain}.
 Family \textbf{2-chain-to-$i$-star}, contains pairs of a 2-chain query and an $i$-star query for $i\in\NN_{\geq 1}$.
-These problems can be solved with annealing and QAOA.
+All these problems can be solved with annealing and QAOA.
 They allow for small-stepped scaling in the number of binary variables, which here, map directly to qubits.
 Moreover, preparation or simplification do not reduce the number of binary variables.
 (While simplification has no effect, we will enable it by default in our experiments.)
 The search space is non-trivially exponential, yet we can manually derive two optimal (and only) solutions for each instance as ground truth (details in Appendix~\ref{app:families}).

-\myparagraph{Implementation} We implemented the workflow described in Section~\ref{sec:system}, using Python~3.10, qrisp~0.7.9, dwave-ocean-sdk~9.0.0, qiskit~2.2.1 and qiskit-aer~0.17.2.
-For experiments on the IQM device, we used Python~3.11, qrisp~0.7.17, and qiskit~2.1.2.
+\myparagraph{Implementation} We implemented the workflow described in Section~\ref{sec:system}, utilizing Eclipse Qrisp for gate-based QAOA across multiple backends and D-Wave libraries for annealing.
+Specifically, we use Python~3.10, qrisp~0.7.9, dwave-ocean-sdk~9.0.0, \allowbreak qiskit~2.2.1 and qiskit-aer~0.17.2.
+To access IQM quantum hardware, we used Python~3.11, qrisp~0.7.17, and qiskit~2.1.2.

-\myparagraph{Backends} Table~\ref{tab:solvers} provides details.
-We first describe the \emph{simulators}.
+\myparagraph{Backends} We first describe the \emph{simulators}.
 For annealing, we use the classical simulated annealer software SimulatedAnnealingSampler.
 The PathIntegralAnnealingSampler emulates the behavior of a quantum annealer.
 To simulate quantum circuit experiments, we use IBM Qiskit’s CPU-based Aer.
 We use four \emph{quantum hardware devices}.
 For quantum annealing, we use D-Wave's Advantage System~6.4 and Advantage2 System~1.7.
 For QAOA, we use IQM Emerald and IBM Aachen.
+Table~\ref{tab:solvers} provides details on all solvers.